 The Doors needed extra musicians to record this.
 Jerry Sheff (famous for his work with Elvis Presley) was brought in to play bass, Marc Benno to play guitar.
 Sheff and Benno were going to tour with the band, but Morrison's death canceled those plans.

 Morrison got the idea for the "City of Night" lyric from John Rechy's 1963 book of the same name.
-It describes a sordid world of sexual perversion, which Morrison translated to Los Angeles.
+The book describes a sordid world of sexual perversion, which Morrison translated to Los Angeles.

 They put this together in the studio and recorded it live with no overdubs.
 It came together surprisingly well.
 Guitarist Robby Krieger has called it "the quintessential Doors song."